OCA/server-ux/base_tier_validation/README.rst

 -  If check *Notify Reviewers on Creation*, all possible reviewers will be notified by email when this definition is triggered.
+-  If check *Notify reviewers on reaching pending* if you want to send a notification when pending status is reached.
+This is usefull in a approve by sequence scenario to only notify reviewers when it is their turn in the sequence.
 -  If check *Comment*, reviewers can comment after click Validate or Reject.
 -  If check *Approve by sequence*, reviewers is forced to review by